TimothySchuur/HCI/README.md

 -----------------------------------------------
 # Flask Shoe Tracking Application

-This is a Flask-based web application for managing user shoe data, including tracking mileage and cushioning percentage, connecting with Strava, and performing user authentication with JWT.
+This is a Flask-based web application for managing user shoe data, including tracking distance and cushioning percentage, connecting with Strava, and performing user authentication with JWT.
 The application uses SQLite as the database.

 ---